trapcodeio/object-validator-pro/readme.md

 ```
 Works just like the direct function method and useful when setting other validation functions.

-`validate` function 3rd parameter can accept an object of default functions just like this.
+`validate` 3rd parameter can accept an `object` of default functions just like this.
 ```javascript
 let validatorOptions = {
    yes() {},